-A tax deduction refers to an item that is subtracted from taxable income, where an individual or an organization can get expenses deducted from their income.
-Tax deductions are considered a form of tax relief for the individual or organization.
+A business or corporate tax deduction refers to an item that is subtracted from revenue in order to determine a company’s taxable income.
+Tax deductions are considered a form of tax relief for the company.

-It is important to note that you need to file your taxes in order to be eligible for deductions.
-Furthermore, there may also be a certain limit on how much you can deduct each year.
-For example, the U.S. Internal Revenue Service (IRS) in the United States limits the maximum amount of deductions that an individual can claim in a tax year.
+It is important to note that companies must file their tax return in order to be eligible for deductions as well as avoiding potential penalty payments.
+Additionally, there may also be certain limits on various deductions.
+For example, in some cases the U.S. Internal Revenue Service (IRS) does not allow a company to deduct 100% of its interest expense in a given tax year.

-Organizations can claim tax deductions for certain expenses that are incurred to operate and maintain the organization.
-Once again, depending on where you are located, there may be different tax deductions.
-Below is a list of business expenses that can be deducted from the organization’s taxes:
+Companies can claim tax deductions for certain expenses that are incurred to operate and maintain the company’s business.
+Once again, depending on where the company is located, there may be different tax deductions.
+Below is a list of business expenses that can typically be deducted to reduce the organization’s taxes:

-- Supplies: Businesses can claim deductions for supplies used indirectly in order to provide goods and services for customers.
+Businesses can claim deductions for supplies and products used either directly or indirectly in order to provide goods and services for customers.
 For instance, supplies can be tools and machinery used by a construction worker.
+Or it can be the salary of a consultant advising on a project.

-- Wages, salaries, and other benefits: Companies can deduct gross wages, salaries, and benefits that a company pays to their employees.
+Companies can deduct gross wages, salaries and benefits that a company pays to its employees.

-- Banking and administration fees: Companies may deduct administration expenses incurred to run the business.
-They can include banking fees and interest incurred on loans from the bank.
+Companies may deduct administration expenses incurred to run the business.
+These can include banking fees, marketing expenditures, litigation costs and travel.

 Tax Deductions vs. Tax Credits

-A tax deduction is an amount that is subtracted from your taxable income.
+A tax deduction is an amount that is subtracted from revenue to determine taxable income.
 As such, tax deductions can be used to reduce your tax liability.